 We take inspiration from each other, which turns hilarious sometimes, because aren’t those round balls she painted planets in space?
 We figure out, again, that painting faces while on truffles can result in creepy figures FAST!
 But it’s never too late to paint on some make-up and jewellery on the figure and turn it all around to a friendly green giant.
 On another paper a cat with wings emerges, next to a dream home with a tree.
 When tired of what we are currently painting, we grab a new piece of paper and come back later to the previous painting.

 After a few hours of painting we go outside to take a walk during the winter sunset, around to the playground and the park nearby.
 One participant notices the architecture particularly well, which she had never before, while we all rejoice in the plentiful cats sitting in windows of homes in the neighbourhood, and the pink colors of the sunset delight us as we see it reflected in the glass of the windows.

 A walk is always an excellent part of a painting truffle session we find out, and so I decide I’ll keep it in for future sessions.
 We return to the house and continue painting some more, we already have numerous works we are proud of.
 After some more painting we order some delicious Thai food, sip on a glass of wine, and we are simmering down after a successful day experiencing the joy of creative expression through painting and friendly giddiness.

-The trial workshop painting with truffles with Reinilde was a success according to all participants.
+The first ever creative journey while painting with truffles with Reinilde was a success according to all participants.
 The joy in painting was felt by all, we concentrated and immersed ourselves into playful creativity.
 Participants were proud of their results and were excited to share them with friends, and above all, wanted to return to a new session of painting with truffles SOON!

-Interested in joining a Painting with Truffles Workshop with Reinilde?
+Interested in joining a Painting with Truffles Creative Journey with Reinilde?
 The first sessions will be held at a cost-only price, for more information contact email@example.com